jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 27

-Display and flush Dns
+- Display and flush Dns

--in powershell type ipconfig/displaydns then enter
+- In powershell type ipconfig/displaydns then enter

-    you should see many websites and thier information(this allows your system easy access to sites already visited so it doesn't have to request new info everytime you go there)
+- You should see many websites and thier information(this allows your system easy access to sites already visited so it doesn't have to request new info everytime you go there)
 </p>
 <br />